 If you have searched on Google of late, you will note that many articles or blogs have a picture of the author next to them.
 This makes the article stand out and it gives the content provider an air of authority.
 To set this up for your own blog, just activate Google Authorship.
 Basically, you’ll just need to make sure you are set up on Google+ and that your blog and Google+ account are linked together.

 3. Google Images

 Using images on your site is very important with respect to being found on sites and for boosting your Search Engine Optimisation (SEO).
 If you source images for your blog, it is critical that you only use images that don’t have copyright restrictions.
 You can either use a site like Creative Commons to find images with no restrictions or Google has now included filter options for their image searches, which include the option to check for image rights.

 4. Google Trends

 If you are looking to create articles and blogs to promote your Caribbean business, it makes sense to know what is currently trending.
 One of the most effective ways to stay in touch with what is trending is to search via Google Trends.

 5. Google Adwords

 Beyond the tools above, remember that you’ll want to balance the number of outgoing and incoming links.
-This means you should utilise ‘no-follow’ tags on a regular basis to ensure your site retains a positive balance of links going in and out of your blog.
-And when it comes to increasing your inbound links, avoid the temptation to pay for links or engaging in activity that will build spammy links to your blog.
-Google is becoming far more sophisticated in determining what is a genuine link or not and if you get caught out, your blog will plummet in the Google rankings.
+This means you should utilize ‘no-follow’ tags on a regular basis to ensure your site retains a positive balance of links going in and out of your blog.
+And when it comes to increasing your inbound links, avoid the temptation to pay for links or engage in activity that will build spammy links to your blog.
+Google is becoming far more sophisticated in determining what is a genuine link or not, and if you get caught out, your blog will plummet in the Google rankings.
 While you can recover from this sort of penalty, it’s best to play it straight.